What to Bring to College: 10 Critical Papers and Documents

-5. Health Insurance Card
+5. Medical Insurance Cards

 6. HIPAA Release Form

-By signing a HIPAA release form, students enable their parents or guardians to access information about their medical care.
-In case of an emergency, parents can authorize necessary treatment on the patient's behalf or handle insurance claims.
+By signing a HIPAA release form, you enable your parents or guardians to access information about your medical care.
+In case of an emergency, parents can authorize necessary treatment on their child's behalf or handle insurance claims.